Licenses: Feature Overview

 When an API is using the Licenses feature, and the API admin invites a group to have visibility of the API, the API admin can also control the level of visibility that the group has by following the steps below.

-In the platform, go to the Forum for the API.
+In the platform, go to the API.
 On the left, click Visibility and then click Groups.
 All the groups that have visibility to the API are listed.
 From this page the API admin can:

 • Invite additional groups.